itsDustin/rubocop-ci/README.md

 gem 'rubocop-ci', github: 'ad2games/rubocop-ci'
 ```

 Run `bundle exec rake rubocop` before/after your tests on your CI.

+You can also use this command to run rubocop locally before committing.

 ## Changes